markelca/clapi.nvim/README.md

-# Clapi
+# clapi.nvim

-A custom picker extension for Telescope.nvim.
+A telescope.nvim extension that reveals a module's public interface.

 ## Installation